beer-psi/extraire/README.md

 - **(macOS/Linux only)** In a terminal window, type `chmod +x ` (with a trailing space) and drag and drop the downloaded file into the terminal, then hit Enter/Return to run.
 - Drag and drop the file into the terminal (again), then hit Enter/Return to run the program.
 - You will now be guided by the program.

+## Ugh, I don't like standalone binaries?
+Fine.
+Clone this repo, install the dependencies with `poetry install` or `pip install .`, and run `python3 deverser.py`

 ## Credits
 [tihmstar](https://github.com/tihmstar): without his [img4tool](https://github.com/tihmstar/img4tool) code I wouldn't be able to write code for dealing with IMG4s in Python.